Online Master of Social Work (MSW)

 What careers are possible with a Master of Social Work degree?

-Overall employment of social workers nationwide is projected to grow 12% from 2020 to 2030, much faster than the average for all occupations.
-KU’s online MSW degree prepares graduates with the skills they need to enter a variety of relevant career fields: education, health care, clergy, community service, private practice, administrative settings, and counseling for substance misuse and behavioral health.
+Overall employment of social workers nationwide is projected to grow 9% from 2021 to 2031, much faster than the average for all occupations.
+KU’s online MSW degree prepares graduates with the skills they need to enter a variety of relevant career fields: school social work or school settings, health care, nonprofit management, community service, private practice, administrative settings, and counseling for substance misuse and behavioral health.

 Master of Social Work Careers